DavidWells/davidwells.io-v1/content/blog/2016-05-06-react-prop-type-best-practices.md

 # 2. Mirror DOM wherever possible

-Listen buddy, React doesn't give you license to reinvent the DOM API.
+Listen, buddy, React doesn't give you a license to reinvent the DOM API.

 If your prop is applying directly down to a native DOM API, call it with the same API.

-This will help new users of your component to not wonder "WTF does this prop do?" they will simply know because they know HTML.
+This will help new users of your component not to wonder, "WTF does this prop do?" they will know because they know HTML.

 ```
 // Bad